 Have you thought about a transition to an education career after a corporate career?
 Please the time to carefully plan your job search, which will start by identifying why you want to make the career change and what relevant skills you can use in the classroom.

-Decide if you wish to work in a private or public school, or maybe apply for roles within both education sectors.
+Decide if you wish to work in a private or public school or apply for roles within both education sectors.
 After applying, see where the best opportunity presents itself.

-Certain skills are required of teachers that are not expected or necessary for people working in the corporate world to have.
-Take time to assess your skills in comparison to the responsibilities you will be charged with as a teacher.
+Certain skills are required of teachers that are not expected or necessary for people working in the corporate world.
+Take time to assess your skills compared to the responsibilities you will be charged with as a teacher.